-Since 2020, hundreds of thousands of Australian crypto investors have received letters from the ATO warning that crypto is indeed taxable, and that failure to declare could result in penalties for tax evasion.
+Since 2020, hundreds of thousands of Australian crypto investors have receivedletters from the ATO warning that crypto is indeed taxable, and that failure to declare could result in penalties for tax evasion.
 In the 2021 warning letter, recipients were given 28 days to disclose their crypto trades.
 In 2023, the ATO sent more crypto notices, advising investors they need to amend their lodgement.
 Learn more about how the ATO tracks crypto, here.

 The Australian government does not see Bitcoin and other cryptocurrencies as money or foreign currency.
 Instead, the ATO classes crypto as property, and as an asset for Capital Gains Tax (CGT) purposes.
 This includes cryptocurrency coins, tokens, NFTs, and stablecoins.
 But depending on the specific transaction, crypto may also be viewed as additional income and taxed as Income Tax.

 How you're taxed depends on your specific circumstances, as well as the specific transactions you're making.